PavLovesDog/OpenGL-Project/README.txt

 =================================
  Explanation & using the program
 =================================
-With my project I used an online tutorial to help set up my own OpenGl project to help me better understand the workings of openGL and how the shaders (vertex and Fragment) operate within the context of openGL!
+Because I started early on my assessment, for my project I used an online tutorial to help set up my own OpenGl project to help me better understand the workings of openGL and how the shaders (vertex and Fragment) operate within the context of openGL!

 Note*** -EBO, VBO, VAO & shaderClass Header and CPP files for OpenGL setup were demonstrated on the
 	 OpenGL Course - Create 3D and 2D Graphics With C++ referenced below, I merely coded along to